bytecodealliance/wasmtime/cranelift/docs/ir.md

 vectors) of the value.
 Many instructions are polymorphic -- they can operate on different types.

-### Boolean types

-Boolean values are either true or false.

-The `b1` type represents an abstract boolean value.
-It can only exist as an SSA value, and can't be directly stored in memory.
-It can, however, be converted into an integer with value 0 or 1 by the `bint` instruction (and converted back with `icmp_imm` with 0).

-Several larger boolean types are also defined, primarily to be used as SIMD element types.
-They can be stored in memory, and are represented as either all zero bits or all one bits.

-- b1
-- b8
-- b16
-- b32
-- b64

 ### Integer types

 Integer values have a fixed size and can be interpreted as either signed or